 |District of Columbia||$67,050|

-What Tools & Technology do Educational, Guidance, School, and Vocational Counselors Use?
+Tools & Technologies Used by Educational, Guidance, School, and Vocational Counselors

 - Microsoft Excel

 - Word processing software